fsharp/fslang-design/RFCs/FS-1133-arithmetic-in-literals.md

-# F# RFC FS-1133 - Arithmetics in Literals
+# F# RFC FS-1133 - Arithmetic in Literals

 [The design suggestion](https://github.com/fsharp/fslang-suggestions/issues/539) has been marked "approved in principle".